 Federal computer crimes are offenses that are usually done via the Internet.
 Some federal computer crime offenses include identity theft, possession or distribution of child pornography, solicitation of a minor, money laundering, cyber bullying, spamming, phishing scams, cyberstalking, hacking, harassment, fraud, and copyright and trademark infringement.
 Penalties for computer crimes could be up to 20 years in federal prison and substantial fines.

 Joffe Law, P.A. provides skilled and experienced representation for federal white collar offenses in Florida.
 We plan and execute a strong defense and mitigation strategy.
-If you have been charged with this type of federal crime, reach our Naples or Fort Lauderdale white collar crime lawyers immediately for a free consultation at 954-723-0007.
+If you have been charged with this type of federal crime, reach our Fort Lauderdale white collar crime lawyers immediately for a free consultation at 954-723-0007.